opnsense/docs/source/manual/how-tos/wireguard-client-proton.rst

 Step 5 - Turn on WireGuard
 --------------------------

-Turn on WireGuard under :menuselection:`VPN --> WireGuard --> General` if it is not already on
+Turn on WireGuard under :menuselection:`VPN --> WireGuard --> Settings --> General` if it is not already on

 ----------------------------------------------------
 Step 6 - Configure assignments, gateways and routing